YOTOV-LIMITED/support/site/terms.md

 # User Content
 "User Content" is defined as all information, data, text, messages or other materials, uploaded, posted or transmitted to the Service by viewers or users.
 - Codecov will never sell, distribute or license User Content.
-- Codecov never stores or retains copies of repository source-code.
+- Codecov never stores or retains copies of repository source-code, exceptions to apply.
+  - Source code may be included in uploaded coverage reports which are removed after 1 month of being archived.

 # Account Registration
 - You must login through a Provider to complete the sign up process.